State of the News Media 2016

 Audio: Fact Sheet

-As smartphone listening grows, so too does Web-based listening in cars.
-As of January 2015, more than a third of U.S. adult cellphone owners (35%) have listened to online radio in the car.
-That is substantially more than the 21% who did so in 2013, and nearly six times the number (6%) who had done so in 2010.
+According to Edison Research, web-based radio listening in cars held about steady, revealing a slowdown from the growth of the past several years.
+As of January 2016, 37% of U.S. adult cellphone owners have listened to online radio in the car.
+That is just slightly more than the 35% who did so in January 2015, but about six times the share (6%) who had done so in 2010.

 Still, traditional AM/FM radio is – and by a large margin – the most common form of in-car listening.
 Just 8% of listeners in the car named online radio as the source they used most often and 12% named satellite radio, compared with 63% who named AM/FM radio as the audio source they turned to most often.
 That is up only slightly from 60% in 2015.